vistorian/vistorian.github.io/networknarratives/userinterface.md

 * The **gray arrows to the left and right of this view allow you to navigate** to the next and previous slides respectively.
 * You can **bookmark slides** you find important throug the small bookmark icon on the bottom left of the visualization view.

 Below the visualization view sit the **captions** explaining you what you see on this particular slide.
+These are textual explanations.
+Wherever required, the captions show a link to Wikipedia, explaining concepts mentioned in a caption.

 ## Navigation Bar
 ![](ui-navbar.png)